 Think about it.
 This site is offering you a fake job to begin with, for the purpose of making a quick buck off of you.
 So the chances of this happening are virtually non-existent.

-Not to mention, I’ve reviewed similar sites like NorthAmeriCorp which promised to pay people back after buying a subscription.
+Not to mention, I’ve come across similar sites like NorthAmeriCorp which promised to pay people back after buying a subscription.
 That site is now defunct.
-And based on the comments I received, nobody got paid a single cent.
+And based on my research, nobody got paid a cent.

 In any case, Online Flex Job is really about selling you the an anti-virus software they’re affiliated with.
 That is what this whole thing is really about.